 Do air purifiers work for smoke smell?

-Removing cigarette, cigar, marijuana, and vaping odors and lingering smells from your home.
+How to remove cigarette, cigar, marijuana, and vaping odors from your home.

 Smoke can infiltrate every nook and cranny of a house or vehicle and leaves behind an unpleasant smell that can linger on long after the source of the smoke is gone.